-The ongoing development of technology, and in particular the internet, provides endless opportunities for adults, children and young people but at the same it also brings risks such as cyberbullying, identity theft and scams, exposure to pornography and other inappropriate sites, online grooming and exploitation.
+Rapidly changing technology and the internet, gives opportunities for adults, children and young people but can bring risks such as cyberbullying, identity theft, scams, exposure to inappropriate sites, online grooming and exploitation.

 e-Safety Lead Training

-As part of that process the child would be asked to provide a link to where the image is stored online, rather than send the image itself.
+The child is asked to give the link to where the image is stored online, rather than send the image itself.

-NSPCC Sexting Advice - There is a section which covers what you can do if you’ve lost control of a sexual image and refers to the YOTI app.
+NSPCC Sexting Advice - There's section which covers what you can do if you’ve lost control of a sexual image and refers to the YOTI app.

 Childline Report an Image or Video – This is the portal where you can report images and videos for take down and again refers to using the YOTI app to verify age.